Last Updated on April 10, 2023 by Max

 High estrogen levels in men are associated with various health issues such as gynecomastia (large male breasts), blood clots, stroke, and prostate cancer.

 T’s seemingly apparent harmful impact on the prostate gland and cardiovascular conditions may have been the indirect result of T’s adverse effect on E2 and hematocrit.
 Exogenous T is known to increase hematocrit and E2 levels.
 The higher hematocrit means that your blood gets thicker than usual, which can lead to clots, heart attacks, and strokes.
-High local levels of E2 are known to correlate with the incidence of breast cancer in women and PC in men.
+High local levels of E2 correlate with the incidence of breast cancer in women and PC in men.

 Gynecomastia in men is a side effect of T treatment.
 However, T is known as a natural burner of fat.
 An increase of T leads to its increased conversion to E2, which in turn makes a man’s body shape feminine.
 Administration of an inhibitor of aromatase that is in charge of the conversion prevents gynecomastia.
 Therefore, checking and controlling E2 levels when administering exogenous T is necessary.

 Can we state that T is harmless to prostate health and that E2 alone is responsible for prostate cancer?
-Despite the abundant evidence not in favor of estradiol, such a statement would be too premature.
+Despite the abundant evidence not favoring estradiol, such a statement would be too premature.
 Along with structural, there are too many functional similarities between these steroid hormones to expect vast differences in their effects on the prostate.
 You can find more information about the possible mechanism of the T effect on prostate health here: “Testosterone and prostate health.”

 If we abstract from the separation of sex hormones into diverse entities and focus on androgens as the basis for the synthesis of other hormones, and analyze the available data, one can conclude: that for T to cause PC, it must be aromatized to estrogens and act in concert with these metabolites and their receptors.
 The genotoxicity of estrogen may play a critical role as well.
 Only when all these mechanisms are active may prostate carcinogenesis be the result.